-The more senior your role is the more time you spend in Business and Future affairs, necessarily delegating more to other members of the product leadership team.
+While there are no clean boundaries between common product roles, it's true that the more senior your role the more time you spend in business and future affairs, necessarily delegating feature and team concerns to other members of the product leadership team.

 Your motivation and attention changes as you move along the spectrum.
 From primarily caring about delivery to being more involved in ensuring the things being delivered have an impact now and into the future.
 The need for you to be an influencer changes too.
-If you’re defining a new future, you’ll need to be able to bring the hearts and minds of an entire company along with you, including the most senior and equally influential people around you.
-Conversely, plotting features along an outcome based roadmap is an important task but is primarily about communicating information gleaned from others and requires little influence.
+If you’re defining a new future, you’ll need to be able to bring the hearts and minds of an entire company along with you, including the most senior and other influential people around you.
+Conversely, plotting features along a delivery focused roadmap is an important task but is primarily about communicating information gleaned from others and requires little influence.

 It’s common for those starting out in a product leadership role to spend a lot of time at the feature level.
 In fact, many companies make it very hard for them to do otherwise.
 If you're applying for a new product leadership role, make sure you and the employer are talking the same language and have the same expectations for the role.

 The next time you're in an interview, take a copy of the Product Leadership Spectrum and ask the interviewer to show you where the role you're applying for sits - a great way to remove any confusion around titles.

 It’s also clear that Product Management is a huge role, covering a lot of the spectrum.
 It’s no wonder, you hear things like this;